hemoglobin/slate/source/includes/_blacklist_endpoint.md

 ## Blacklist IP Truncation

 To conserve bandwidth, the number of IP addresses included in the list is capped to 10,000.
-Premium subscribers can overcome this limit.
+Subscribers can overcome this limit.
 All users can set it between 1 and 10,000 using the `limit` parameter.

 ## Blacklist Parameters